ICPA Australia celebrates 50 golden years at Longreach

 Among those present were four federal life members Megan McNicholl, Queensland, Jane Gloster, South Australia, and Trish Mitchell and Jack Beach, Queensland, along with Wally Mitchell, Julia Materne and Roxanne Morrissey participating online.

-A former federal councillor, Teresa Cobb was the only person present at Longreach who had been at the Bourke meeting, and she told attendees that there had been a lot of emotion in the room that day in April 1971.
+Former federal councillor, Teresa Cobb was the only person present at Longreach who had been at the Bourke meeting, and she told attendees there had been a lot of emotion in the room that day in April 1971.

-She remembered a vote of no confidence in Malcolm Fraser's government being made, that then-Education Minister Bob Katter Senior had to take back to Canberra.
+She remembered a vote of no confidence in Billy McMahon's government being made, that Bob Katter Senior, representing Education Minister David Fairbairn, had to take back to Canberra.

 Federal president Alana Moller paid tribute to founder Pat Edgley, who called a meeting to save the Bourke Hostel in NSW, saying she knew they had to unite to get what was needed for isolated families.